Azure/azure-iot-sdks/doc/iotcertification/iot_certification_linux_java/iot_certification_linux_java.md

 <a name="Step_3_2_2"/>
 ### 3.2.2 Receive messages from IoT Hub

-1. To verify that you can send messages from the IoT Hub to your device, go to the **Notification** tab in Device Explorer.
+1. To verify that you can send messages from the IoT Hub to your device, go to the **Messages To Device** tab in Device Explorer.

 2. Select the device you created using Device ID drop down.

-3. Add some text to the Notification field, then click Send.
+3. Add some text to the Message field, then click Send.

     ![DeviceExplorer\_message\_send](images/device_explorer_message_send.png)